-Episodes of temporary diplopia happen for many reasons, like if you’ve been drinking too much alcohol, or if you’re over-tired.
-Short-term double vision is usually nothing to worry about, but if you experience double vision for longer than 48 hours we’d recommend getting your eyes checked by your optician or GP.
+Episodes of temporary double vision happen for many reasons, like if you’ve been drinking too much alcohol, or if you’re over-tired.
+Short-term double vision is usually nothing to worry about, but if you experience double vision for longer than a few hours we’d recommend getting your eyes checked by your optician or GP.

 Diagnosing double vision

-If you’re experiencing symptoms of double vision it’s important to see your optician or GP soon, as the causes and severity of double vision can vary.
+If you’re experiencing symptoms of double vision, it’s important to see your optician or GP as soon as possible, as the causes and severity of double vision can vary.

-In order to diagnose double vision, your optician will carry out a thorough eye examination to investigate the health of your eyes and assess the coordination of eye movements.
-During the exam, they may ask questions to understand the underlying causes of the double vision.
+In order to diagnose double vision, your optician will carry out a thorough eye examination to investigate the health of your eyes and assess the coordination of your eye movements.
+During the examination, they may ask questions to understand the underlying causes of the double vision.